activeadmin/activeadmin/docs/2-resource-customization.md

       menu :label => proc{ I18n.t("mypost") }
     end

-### Drop Down Menus

-In many cases, a single level navigation will not be enough for the administration of a production application.
-In that case, you can categorize your resources and creating drop down menus to access them.

-To add the menu as a child of another menu:

-    ActiveAdmin.register Post do
-      menu :parent => "Blog"
-    end

-Note, the "Blog" menu does not even have to exist yet.
-It will be generated on the fly as a drop down list for you.

 ### Menu Priority

 By default Active Admin sorts menus alphabetically.
 Some times you want specific